icecream17/solver/Strategies.md

 ### X wing, Swordfish, and Jellyfish

+> n lines must have n of a candidate
+> and those n candidates must all be in different... crosslines (which are perpendicular to the original lines)
+>
+> For example, 3 rows must have at least 3... sevens
+> those 3 sevens must also be in different columns
+> so those 3 sevens must be in 3 columns
+>
+> Usually you don't know what those columns are,
+> but if you do \[know what those columns are],
+> then you can be certain that each of the 3 rows has a seven corresponding to the 3 columns
+>
+> So, the rest of the 3 columns which are not part of the 3 rows _do not contain a seven_
+>
+> In short
+> 3 lines correspond to 3 crosslines, crosslines - lines = not candidate
+>
+> Also
+> n lines - n-1 lines = 1 line
+> If all of that 1 line sees a candidate, that candidate can be removed.

 Just see Hodoku's page on Basic Fish

 Basically, 3 lines only appears in 3 crosslines = the rest of the crosslines can be eliminated